MinaProtocol/mina/docs/specs/consensus/README.md

 Mina uses [Ouroboros Samasika](https://eprint.iacr.org/2020/352.pdf) for consensus.

-Samasika consensus is an extends the ideas from [Ouroboros Genesis](https://eprint.iacr.org/2018/378.pdf) and [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf) to the succint blockchain setting, where the complexity of fully verifying the entire blockchain is independent of chain length.
+Samasika consensus is an extends the ideas from [Ouroboros Genesis](https://eprint.iacr.org/2018/378.pdf) and [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf) to the succinct blockchain setting, where the complexity of fully verifying the entire blockchain is independent of chain length.

 This documents specifies the protocol and related structures.